Lawyer consulting to client before sign business contract in the office

-New York City Waivers Immigration Lawyer
+New York City Immigration Waivers Lawyer

 If you are detained or in removal proceedings, we can help.
 We regularly and successfully defend immigrants who are here illegally or with a temporary visa or green card against deportation actions involving: